algoverzum/problemset/topics/map/cities/statement/statement.en.md

     alderaan

 ### Explanation of the example
-    tipoca is on kamino
+tipoca is on kamino.
-    theed is on naboo
+theed is on naboo.
-    aldera is on alderaan
+aldera is on alderaan.